Join BoxWorks 2024 to discover what's possible with content and AI!

 Versioning considerations

-When building your request, consider that:
+When building your request, consider the following:

 When Box deprecates a resource or a property of a resource in the API, the change is communicated in one or more of the following ways: